AdamW03/orderManagementTool/README.md

     NEXTAUTH_SECRET: A secret key for Next-Auth (e.g., generate using openssl rand -base64 32).

     NEXTAUTH_URL: The base URL of your application (e.g., http://localhost:3000).

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Acknowledgments

-    Next.js Documentation

-    Prisma Documentation

-    Tailwind CSS Documentation

-    React Toastify Documentation

-Contact

-For any questions or feedback, please contact:

-    Your Name

-    Email: your.email@example.com

-    GitHub: your-github-username